azerion/bluestack-sdk-ios/Home.md

 - gender : gender of user
 - keyWord : Use free-form key-values when you want to pass targeting values dynamically into an ad tag based on information you collect from your users.
 You can also use free-form key-values when there are too many possible values to define in advance.
 Separator in case of multiple entries is **;**.
 - content url : URL for content related to your app (url must be a string which length not exceed 512 caracters).
+- preferredAdChoicesPosition : set the preferred adchoices position , although you need to keep in mind that in some cases it might not position it where mentioned since some of the adnetworks wont take this parameter into consideration , so preferably set the preferred position here as well in the didLoad once the request succeeds.

 ```